International Comparative Research on Legislations, Regulations and Procedures to Acquire, Possess, Sell and Transfer Rifles and Shotguns

 The Illicit Trade in Small Arms: Addressing the Problem of Diversion

 Canada has a proud history of international engagement and working to prevent the trafficking of illegal firearms worldwide has long been a part of that, though in recent years this position has been slipping away.
 Over the last decade, considerable attention has been paid to the global problem of the illicit trafficking of small arms.
 This paper will analyse the points of diversion and potential mechanisms to prevent diversion using a demand-and-supply framework.
-Concrete cases are examined to understand the contributing factors and ways in which the Programme of Action addresses these.
+Concrete cases are examined to understand the contributing factors and ways in which the Programme of Action of the United Nations addresses these.